cmosher01/Epple-II/docs/usermanual.md

 command: cassette blank hello.wav
 ```

-This will create a new, empty tape file image named +hello.wav+
+This will create a new, empty tape file image named `hello.wav`
 in the current default directory.
 (We could have specified a full path
 name for the file if we wanted to place it in a different directory.)
 Notice that the emulator now displays the name of the tape image file.